petro-kushchak/homebridge-homepod-radio/README.md

 </p>

-# HomePod mini radio support
+# HomePod Mini radio support

-Homebridge accessory for streaming radio to the Homepod mini
+Homebridge accessory for streaming radio to the Homepod Mini

-## Streaming radio to HomePod (mini)
+## Streaming radio to HomePod (Mini)

-Main idea is to stream to the HomePod mini (or Apple TV) with the following command:
+Main idea is to stream to the HomePod Mini (or Apple TV) with the following command:
 ```
 ffmpeg -i <streamUrl> -f mp3 - | atvremote --id <homepodId> stream_file=-
 ```

 - automatically stops streaming when HomePod is used by another app
 - sometimes audio streaming stops, so plugin automatically restarts it

 > **_Note:_**  After plugin v2.0 - streaming and retry logic moved to stream.py script

 ## Requirements
 - NodeJS (>=8.9.3) with NPM (>=6.4.1)
 - ffmpeg
 - pyatv (>=0.13) which require python (>= 3.8)

-For the HomePod you need to specify device Mac address.
+For the HomePod you need to specify device MAC address.

 ## Usage Example:

 ### Multiple radio accessories support

-> **_Note:_** each radio speaker must be added to home separately with homebridge pin pairing
+> **_Note:_** each radio speaker must be added to Home app separately with Homebridge pin pairing

 Config example: